thindil/steamsky/bin/doc/MODDING.md

 ### General information
 * Default game goals are in *goals.dat* file which is in *data* directory.
-* If you want remove or update any existing goal, you can do it in *goals.dat* file in *data* directory or in modification file (better option) add tag `goal` with attribute `index` which value will be index of selected goal and attribute `action`.
+* If you want to remove or update any existing goal, you can do it in *goals.dat* file in *data* directory or in modification file (better option) add tag `goal` with attribute `index` which value is index of selected goal and attribute `action`.
 Then if you modify an existing goal, add changed values.

 ### Goal data structure